New Student Fellowships

 Graduate School Fellowships in support of diversity for incoming students

-- SUNY Graduate Diversity Fellowship—for recruitment of research degree students; awarded in contract colleges for incoming, new students
+- SUNY Graduate Diversity Fellowship—for recruitment of new research degree students in graduate fields within contract colleges

-- Deans Excellence Fellowship — for recruitment of research degree students; awarded in endowed colleges for incoming, new students
+- Deans Excellence Fellowship — for recruitment of new research degree students

-- Deans McNair and McNair SUNY Graduate Diversity Fellowships — for recruitment of research degree students; awarded in contract and endowed colleges for incoming, new students who were McNair Scholars at their undergraduate institutions
+- Deans McNair and McNair SUNY Graduate Diversity Fellowships — for recruitment of new research degree students who were McNair Scholars at their undergraduate institutions

-- Deans Mellon Mays and Mellon Mays SUNY Graduate Diversity Fellowships — for recruitment of research degree students; awarded in contract and endowed colleges for incoming, new students who were Mellon Mays Undergraduate Fellows at their undergraduate institutions
+- Deans Mellon Mays and Mellon Mays SUNY Graduate Diversity Fellowships — for recruitment of new research degree students who were Mellon Mays Undergraduate Fellows at their undergraduate institutions

 Recruitment fellowships designed to enhance the diversity of Cornell's graduate student population are available on a competitive basis to U.S. citizens or permanent residents applying for Fall admission.
 Students who wish to be considered for these fellowships must submit a supplemental diversity essay with their application materials.
 Students awarded a fellowship in support of diversity will be recognized as a Graduate School Deans Scholar and will be invited to participate in community and professional activities sponsored by the Office of Inclusion and Student Engagement and its partners.
 Students awarded a fellowship may receive a standard offer of admission and subsequently be offered this competitive fellowship in lieu of a standard funding offer.